DYSLEVIUM/JEE-Management-System/README.md

 2. Open the project in your IDE.
 Make sure your VM options are setup properly.
 In my case it was at:
   - `$ --module-path "D:\dev\java\sdkAndIde\javafx-sdk-11.0.2\lib" --add-modules javafx.controls,javafx.fxml`.
 You can refer to **[openjfx.io](https://openjfx.io/openjfx-docs/)** on how to setup javafx on your machine.

-4. The libraries used in the project are under ./JEE-Management-System/libraries.
+4. The libraries used in the project are under **./JEE-Management-System/libraries**.
 Include all the libraries in your IDE project.

 5. Run the project.

 ## Libraries and Plugins Used

-1. JavaFx (libralry)
+1. JavaFx (library)

 2.  sqlite-jdbc-3.32.3.2.jar